Mount Imbiah Nature Trail, Sentosa: Dragon Waterfall & Ruins

 Follow us on Instagram, Facebook and Telegram for the latest updates.

 Sentosa’s Imbiah Lookout is where passengers disembark from cable cars, can view the waxworks at Madame Tussauds Singapore and hurtle themselves downslope on a luge.
-However, just a short distance from the busyness of Imbiah Lookout is a hidden side to Mount Imbiah known to few – the Imbiah Trail and nature area.
+However, just a short distance from the busyness of Imbiah Lookout is a hidden side to Mount Imbiah known to few – the Imbiah Nature Trail and nature area.

 The Mount Imbiah Trail has been around ever since Sentosa first opened to the public in the 1970s.
 It snakes around Mount Imbiah, breaking the summit at a “whopping” 65 metres above sea level.